Division (horticulture)

 Division, in horticulture and gardening, is a method of asexual plant propagation, where the plant (usually an herbaceous perennial) is broken up into two or more parts.
-Both the root and crown of each part is kept intact.
-The technique is of ancient origin, and has long been used to propagate bulbs such as garlic and saffron. plant tissue culture is also a form of division, where the meristem of the plant is divided.
+Each part has an intact root and crown.
+The technique is of ancient origin, and has long been used to propagate bulbs such as garlic and saffron.
+Another type of division is through a plant tissue culture.
+In this method the meristem (a type of plant tissue) is divided.

 Overview

 Division is one of the three main methods used by gardeners to increase stocks of plants (the other two are seed-sowing and cuttings).
 Division is usually applied to mature perennial plants, but may also be used for shrubs with suckering roots, such as gaultheria, kerria and sarcococca.
 Annual and biennial plants do not lend themselves to this procedure, as their lifespan is too short.